JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ## 3. Finding Data

 **Where could you get satellite imagery or NDVI data?**
-*Write your thoughts here:*  Landsat (2000–2024) for the long-term NDVI trend or Sentinel-2 (2015–2024) for high-resolution recent deforestation mapping.
+*Write your thoughts here:*  MODIS (2000–2024) for high-resolution recent deforestation mapping.